Where we work

 Due to its isolated location, the people around the lake depend entirely on the natural resources of the lake and surrounding forests, as well as on the impeccable water quality of the lake and the tributaries that feed it.

-However, the ecosystem is under growing threat from overfishing, illegal gold mining in the lake’s tributaries, pollution from sewage and garbage from households located around the lake, and nutrient inputs from surrounding agriculture.
+However, the ecosystem faces growing threats from overfishing, illegal gold mining in the lake’s tributaries, pollution from sewage and garbage from households located along the lake, and nutrient inputs from surrounding agriculture.
 Forests are threatened by logging, grasslands by illegal land grabbing for agriculture.
-This threatens the livelihood of the local people.
+This threatens the livelihood of local people.

 Rice cultivation & fishing